 Additionally, high potassium intakes via diets rich in fruits and vegetables are associated with increased bone density in the femoral neck and lower biochemical markers of bone turnover in adult women.6

-This is precisely the same clinical nutrition, bone-building strategy of the Save Our Bones Program, and it’s in direct opposition to the mainstream belief that animal protein and dairy (especially milk) are the primary bone builders.
+This is precisely the same clinical nutrition, bone-building strategy of the Osteoporosis Reversal Program, and it’s in direct opposition to the mainstream belief that animal protein and dairy (especially milk) are the primary bone builders.
 In fact, as the next study shows, diets that emphasize animal protein are associated with kidney stone formation and calcium excretion.

 Study #4: A Diet Rich In Animal Protein Increases Calcium Excretion

 Different types of dietary protein have various effects on health, including bone health.
 Scientists investigated this concept in a 1988 study, in which participants were evaluated for three separate dietary sessions lasting 12 days each.
 During one session, they consumed vegetable protein; during the second, vegetable and egg protein; and during the third, animal protein.